athomasq/athomasq.github.io/navigation/about.md

 * If you're not curious, what's the point?
     - (This is a good filtering function)
 * Discipline doesn't restrict your choices, it expands them.
+* Excellence is a habit, and should be cultivated as such.
 * Be unfailingly kind, even when -- especially when! -- it's hard.
     - But recognize that kindness has multiple dimensions.
 * Character is grace under pressure.
     - When the chips are down, who do you want to be?
-* Arguments about means are often actually about variances.
+* Arguments about means are often arguments about variances.
 * Compassion, empathy and courtesy signal strength, not weakness.
 * Knowing your own preferences is the key to happiness.
 * No task is too small to do well.